Democracy means voters choose their politicians. Current Pennsylvania law lets politicians choose their voters.

 Gerrymandered districts give voters less voice and less choice, and we get polarization instead of problem-solving in Harrisburg and Washington.
 Here’s why:

-Consider Pennsylvania’s 7th District.
-60 years ago, it was a compact, logical shape.
-Now it’s a squiggle of lines contorting its way from Plymouth Meeting north of Philadelphia down to Kennett Square in Chester County, and then all the way over to parts of Lancaster County.
+Consider Pennsylvania’s 7th Congressional District.
+Sixty years ago, it was a compact, logical shape.
+Until 2018, when the PA Supreme Court declared the 2011 district maps an unconstitutional gerrymander, it was a squiggle of lines contorting its way from Plymouth Meeting north of Philadelphia down to Kennett Square in Chester County, and then all the way over to parts of Lancaster County.
 (Its nickname: “Goofy kicking Donald.”)
 This was not a fair voting district.

 Even well-meaning politicians can’t do their jobs: They can’t represent spread-out communities with different needs and priorities, effectively maintain offices across wide geographic areas, or do the real work of governing: solving problems that affect us all.

 Gerrymandering also allows outside money and influence to control parties’ agendas, and makes it easier for extremists to gain control of the party.

 Gerrymandering is a tough problem, but we have a solution—and the momentum to make it happen.
 State legislators have proposed new bills in both the House and Senate that would establish an independent citizens commission charged with drawing fair district lines that reflect real communities and are free from partisan and financial influence.
 Now we need your help to turn these bills into law.